How It All Fits Together

 8: Training School

-Training starts on a workstation which has been set up correctly using the knowledge gained earlier.
+Training starts on a machine/workstation which has been set up correctly using the knowledge gained earlier.
 Initially, a trainee is given standard paper exercises to attempt.
-By trying to match predetermined traces, the trainee will learn the best techniques for stitching.
+By trying to match predetermined traces, the trainee will learn the basic techniques for stitching against graded targets.

 9: Using new standard work traces in the training school